isomerpages/ema-pl/_scholarships/youth/energy-industry-scholarship-eis.md

 The Energy-Industry Scholarship (EIS) is the first dedicated scholarship to develop and nurture talent for the Power sector.
 Embark on a Rewarding, Meaningful and Stable career in the Power sector.
 Apply for the Energy-Industry Scholarship today!

 ### Eligibility
-Singapore Citizens and Permanent Residents who will be/ are currently pursuing relevant engineering courses (e.g. mechanical, electrical, power engineering related courses) at a local Institute of Technical Education (ITE), or polytechnic.
+Singapore Citizens and Permanent Residents who will be/ are currently pursuing relevant engineering courses (e.g. mechanical, electrical, power engineering related courses) at a local Institute of Technical Education (ITE), or polytechnic are eligible.

 |Institution/ Category|Full-Term Scholarship|Mid-Term Scholarship*|
 ----------------------|---------------------|---------------------|